soykatie/video-audio/README.md

 # video_audio

-Simple video to get acquainted with HTML, CSS and JavaScript
+Simple video to get acquainted with JavaScript, HTML and CSS